 Sometimes you just need a break.
 And I’m not talking about a 15-minute study break here, but a longer, several-hours-to-GASP-a-full-day break.
 This was really hard for me, because, as I said, I’m an overachiever and don’t like to break when I’m on a roll.
 But even I had to take a day off between courses sometimes.
-It felt really weird.
-Like my body was instinctively thinking, “Why aren’t we studying?
+It felt really weird, like my body was instinctively thinking, “Why aren’t we studying?
 We should be studying!”
-But without fail, those breaks always helped me start that next course feeling rejuvenated and ready to crush it.
+But without fail, those breaks always helped me start my next course feeling rejuvenated and ready to crush it.

 One Last Thing—Don’t Forget How Awesome You Are.

 Studying while working full time is not easy, and you’re amazing for doing it!
-When you start feeling overwhelmed by what you have to accomplish before you get to graduation, take a minute and think about everything you’ve already accomplished.
+When you start feeling overwhelmed by what you have to accomplish before you graduate, take a minute and think about everything you’ve already accomplished.

 Think about the skills and knowledge you now have from balancing so much at one time.
 Think about how you’re graduating without debt and may even have some savings, since you didn’t have to set work aside to finish school.
 Remind yourself how it will TOTALLY be worth it.
 You got this.
 Now go conquer the world!

 Working and studying full time is no easy feat.
 Give yourself a leg up by choosing a college program that’s affordable and can fit into your already hectic schedule.
 If you want the flexibility to earn your bachelor’s degree while furthering your career, click here to learn more about how Unbound can help!